evilbitmap/c-sharp/Conneciton-status(WPF)/README.md

 # to-do...
 - [ ] SettingsWindow
-  - [x] be able to change ping hostname
+  - [x] Be able to change ping hostname
-  - [x] be able to pause and resume pinging
+  - [x] Be able to pause and resume pinging
-  - [x] be able to change interval for ping
+  - [x] Be able to change interval for ping
       - [ ] Change it instantly
-  - [x] be able to change opacity of the MainWindow background
+  - [x] Be able to change opacity of the MainWindow background
-  - [x] be able to change the postion of the window
+  - [x] Be able to change the postion of the window
+  - [ ] Add checkbox for alignment to taskbar
-  - [ ] design it lil
+  - [ ] Design it lil
 - [x] Left SHIFT + F8 = close program

 # How to use